mpeck99/WAS-Blog/src/blog/cognitive-reading-disabilities.md

 ## Motor Disabilities
 Motor disabilities can refer from a range of physical experiences such as:
-* Temporary inability to use a single hand form an injury
+* Temporary inability to use a single hand from an injury
 * Difficulty using both hands
 * Having little to no control over ones limbs